 - January-March economic slowdown due to poll-related activity.

 - The decline in NPAs should push up the CAPEX cycle.

 - The general fiscal deficit was seen at 5.8% in FY19 VS 6.4% in FY18.

 - NBFC stress reason for the financial year 2019 slowdown.

-- Investment rate seen higher in FY20 on improved demand.
+- The investment rate is seen higher in FY20 on improved demand.

-- Oil prices seen declining in the Financial Year 2020.
+- Oil prices are seen declining in the Financial Year 2020.

 - Accommodative MPC policy to help cut real lending rates.